Accessing Secrets

 Specify the format using --mount-format

-if the extension doesn't map to a known format:
+if the extension doesn't automatically map to a known format:

 doppler run --mount app.config --mount-format json -- npm start